Skip to content

 • the browser unlocks access with a signed HttpOnly session cookie

-• generated media under /thumbnails and /previews also require that session
+• generated media under /thumbnails and /previews also require that session unless public viewer mode is enabled

 • authenticated API and media responses are marked Cache-Control: no-store and Vary: Cookie